-The previous sections show that the inputs where FAMOUS best simulates Central African, South East Asian and North American forests cover a similar input space, whereas the best inputs for the Amazon are in a different region.
-A parsimonious approach would be to use a non-zero-mean discrepancy for the Amazon: allowing the Amazon to be less vigorous in our simulations, while maintaining that the simulator output should broadly match the other forests.

-We perform a history match using all of the forest observations, along with a simulator discrepancy term for the Amazon forest.
+- 20 Taken together, the analysis in the previous sections show that the inputs where FAMOUS best simulates Central African, South East Asian and North American forests cover a similar input space, whereas the best inputs for the Amazon are in a different region.
+This suggests that we should use a non-zero-mean discrepancy for the Amazon: allowing the Amazon to be less vigorous in our simulations, while maintaining that the simulator output should broadly match the other forests.
+We do not have enough information to create a more detailed discrepancy function: for example, one that varies across parameter space. - We perform a history match using all of the forest observations, along with a simulator discrepancy term for the Amazon forest.
 We use the best estimate of the difference between Amazon observations, and that simulated by FAMOUS at the default set of parameters as the best estimate of the discrepancy mean.
 The difference in forest fraction at the default parameters is approximately 0.3.
-Figure 13 shows the histograms of emulated simulator output using this discrepancy term, along with credible estimates for observational uncertainty (1 standard deviation = 0.05) and tolerable discrepancy uncertainty (1 standard deviation = 0.03).
-The corresponding two-dimensional density plots of NROY emulated input samples can be seen in Fig. 14.
+Figure 14 shows the histograms of NROY input space using this discrepancy term, along with credible estimates for observational uncertainty (1 standard deviation = 0.05) and tolerable discrepancy uncertainty (1 standard deviation - 30 = 0.03).
+The corresponding two-dimensional density plots of NROY emulated samples can be seen in Fig. 15.
 The remaining NROY input space represents around 57% of the original input space defined by the input design, meaning that we have ruled out 43% of the space.
-This contrasts with ruling out around 88% of the space in the inital history match in Sect.
+This contrasts with ruling out around 88% of the space in the initial history match in Sect.
 3.1.

-Marginal histograms of the relative density of NROY points for each individual input parameter (not shown) indicate that no part of the marginal input space is completely ruled out, and so we cannot "constrain" any of the parameters in an individual dimension.
+Finally, marginal histograms of the relative density of NROY points for each individual input parameter are shown in Fig. 16.
+These indicate that no part of the marginal input space is completely ruled out, and so we cannot "constrain" any of the parameters in an individual dimension.
+However, the relative frequency of NROY points is higher in some locations than others - low in NL0 and high in V_CRIT_ALPHA for example, suggesting a higher probability that the best estimates of the parameters is in these regions.